 What is safeguarding?

-Safeguarding means protecting people’s wellbeing, so they can live safely – free from abuse, harm and neglect.
-There are laws in place to protect children (anyone under 18).
+Safeguarding means protecting people’s wellbeing, so they can live safely – free from abuse and neglect.

-Safeguarding laws also apply to adults at risk: people who aren’t able to protect themselves against abuse or neglect, for example because of their age, disability, mental or physical health or substance misuse.
+Safeguarding laws apply to everyone under 18, and ‘adults at risk’: those who are less able to protect themselves because of their age, disability, mental or physical health or substance misuse.
 This includes people living in a care home or hospital, and people who lack capacity to make decisions for themselves.